LeBron James is in his 20th season in the NBA – meaning the 38-year-old has spent more than half of his life as a professional basketball player.

 - Date of birth: Dec.
 30, 1984

-- Primary sources of wealth: NBA salary, endorsements
+- Primary sources of wealth: Basketball, endorsements, business ventures

-Career highlights: Four NBA titles, four NBA Finals MVPs, four NBA MVPs, three Olympic gold medals, 17-time All-NBA selection
+Career highlights: Four NBA titles, four NBA Finals MVPs, four NBA MVPs, three Olympic gold medals, 13-time first-team All-NBA selection, 19-time All-Star

 James was the No. 1 pick of the 2003 NBA Draft by his hometown Cleveland Cavaliers.
 After seven seasons, he departed in free agency, joining fellow stars Dwyane Wade and Chris Bosh to form a “big three” with the Miami Heat ahead of the 2010-11 season.
 Together, they made four straight appearances in the NBA finals, winning two of them, before James left in 2014 to return to Cleveland.